In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Initial mass distribution of AGN stars

 This results in a combined mass of stars \be M_{*,\rm tot} = \int_{r_{\rm t}}^{r_{\rm out}} \frac{dn}{dr} \frac{dm}{dn} dr = 2 \pi \epsilon \int_{r_{\rm t}}^{r_{\rm out}} r \Sigma(r) dr, \ee and the radial number distribution is constrained by the mass budget as follows: \be \frac{dn}{dr} = \frac{d M_{*,\rm tot}}{dr} \frac{dn}{dm}. \ee Stars in each radial bin $dn/dr$ follow a mass distribution $dn/dm$ centered on the characteristic mass $M_{\rm frag}(r)$.
 In practice, the distribution is obtained by splitting the radial profiles shown in Fig.~\ref{fig:m_rfrag} into $50$ discrete, logarithmically-spaced bins, and sampling $dn\sim dm/M_{\rm frag}$ stars from a distribution centered on the characteristic mass $M_{\rm frag}(r)$ within each bin.
 The final distribution does not depend strongly on the number of bins, as long as enough gas is contained within each to form a finite number of stars.
 We assume stars form only as single systems, neglecting the binary fraction.

-This results in the initial mass function shown in Fig.~\ref{fig:Massdist}.
+This results in the initial mass function shown in Fig.~\ref{fig:Massdist}, for which we plot models with $\epsilon=0.01$.
 The AGN stellar mass distribution is top-heavy compared to the conventional Salpeter initial mass function (IMF): Fitting a line to the data shown in Fig.~\ref{fig:Massdist} provides a slope $dN/dm \propto m^{\Gamma}$, with $\Gamma \sim - 0.7$.
 This is considerably flatter than the Salpeter IMF, where the slope is $\Gamma_{\rm SP}=-2.35$.
 Our finding is in agreement with the stellar mass distributions measured in simulations by \citet{Mapelli2012} of a fragmenting disc for a Sgr A* type SMBH.
 For different gas masses and thermodynamic assumptions, they measure an IMF slope ranging from $\Gamma \sim -0.5$ to $-1.6$.
+In another related set of simulations by \cite{NayakshinCuadraSpringel2007}, fragmentation of a disc around Sgr A* also produces a top-heavy IMF that is dependent on the stars subsequent accretion of the surrounding gas.
+Such a top-heavy IMF is also supported by observations of ubiquitous metal enrichment in AGN, which can be produced by supernovae of massive stars \citep{Wang2011,Toyouchi2022,XuBian2018,LaiFuyan2022,DittmannJermynCantiello2022}.

 Our choice of a constant SF efficiency (e.g. Eq~\ref{eq:dmdr}) requires that the number of stars formed decreases at outer radii to ensure that the gas disc is not depleted.
 The consequence of this is that the star forming region of the disc is finite, and only a small number of stars form at outer radii, where the heaviest end of the distribution lies.
+Note that in the case of a higher SF efficiency, the amplitude of the distribution increases according to Eq.~\ref{eq:dmdr}, while the the range and slope of the distribution remains the same.
+In principle the disk could extend to larger radii, in which case a higher SF efficiency would potentially increasing the heavy end of the distribution and the resulting EMRI rate.
+To keep the model conservative, we choose to set the outer disk edge to be $r_{\rm out} = 0.1$ pc, which is also in agreement with constraints on disk sizes from observed spectral energy distributions (see \citealt{SirkoGoodman2003}).
 In the case that the efficiency varies with radius, the slope of the IMF will change (as will the steady-state $\dot{M}$ profile of the disc).
+Furthermore, we neglect here the possibility that fragments may merge, an increasing possibility for cases of higher $\epsilon$, which would skew the distribution to higher masses.